Edward Farnsworth: Author

-Farnsworth wrote a number of books through the 1910s and 20s, on subjects ranging from poetry and history to the occult, creating a three part series of Theosophical and new age lore involving subjects from Swedenborg to Atlantis.
+Farnsworth is often confused with Edward Clarence Farnsworth who wrote a number of books at the turn of the 20th Century on subjects ranging from poetry and history to the occult, creating a three part series of Theosophical and new age lore involving subjects from Swedenborg to Atlantis.

 Family

 Farnsworth was married in 1907 to Mary Pullman.
 Their two sons, Edward Ellis Farnsworth, Jr., and John Pullman Farnsworth, both attended and graduated from the United States Military Academy.
 Farnsworth died from a heart attack on December 19, 1937, at age 57 in his home in South Portland, Maine.